This is the multi-page printable view of this section. Click here to print.

 If you want to quickly onboard a team to PR Focus, you can create a list of repository URLs to add to the app.

-Screenshot showing the Add Repo sheet, with Add Many selected and a text box to enter many repository URLs
+Screenshot showing the Watch Repository pane, with <code>Add Many</code> selected and a text box to enter many repository URLs

 When you select this option, you can enter a list of repository URLs separated by newlines.
 PR Focus parses this list and adds all of the repositories to the app.